tamasgara04/purpose/README.md

 4. **Verify Data Addition:**
    Once the script completes execution, verify that the initial data has been successfully added to your Firestore database by checking the Firestore console or querying the database programmatically.

-# Issues and considerations:

-## Choosing the Better Database Construction

-### Embedding `posts` Collection within `users` Collection

-Embedding the `posts` collection within the `users` collection offers several advantages:

-- **Simplified Queries:** It simplifies queries when accessing a user's posts since posts are directly nested within the user document.
-This reduces the number of reads needed and improves query efficiency.

-- **Optimized Access:** Users can easily access their posts with a single read operation, which is beneficial for applications where posts are always accessed in the context of a user.

-### Keeping `posts` Collection Separate

-Alternatively, keeping the `posts` collection separate allows for more flexibility and scalability:

-- **Independent Access:** Posts can be accessed independently of users, which is useful if posts need to be queried globally or if they have relationships with entities besides users.

-- **Structured Management:** It facilitates managing posts in a more structured manner, especially when posts have complex relationships with other entities.

-- **Avoiding Scalability Issues:** Keeping the `posts` collection separate can prevent potential scalability issues, especially if a user has a large number of posts, as Firestore documents have size limits.

-### The Second Option Is the Way to Go

-Opting for the second option is advantageous due to its scalability.
-It acknowledges the potential for posts to originate from sources beyond just individual users, such as pages.
-By accommodating this flexibility, the system becomes more adaptable to future changes and expansions in the platform's functionality.
-This ensures robustness and effectiveness in managing posts across diverse content sources, enhancing overall reliability.

-## Port issues

-I encountered an issue where my Flask server was conflicting with the browser port.
-This conflict prevented the server from starting properly, resulting in connection errors.
-To resolve this issue, I assigned the Flask application to run on port 5001 instead of the default port.
-By specifying the port explicitly, I was able to bypass the conflict and ensure that the Flask server started without any issues.

-## Code organization

-While attempting to improve code organization, I found that due to time constraints, achieving optimal organization was challenging.
-Despite recognizing the importance of clean and modular code, limited time prevented me from implementing the desired level of organization effectively.
-As a result, the code structure may not be as well-organized as I had envisioned.
-However, I aim to revisit the code in the future to enhance its organization and maintainability once time allows.

 # Documentation

 Once the Docker container is up and running, navigate to http://localhost:5001 in your web browser.
 From there, you can log in using the Google Sign-In button.
 Upon successful authentication, you'll be directed to the landing page.